-• Follow Input: The input signal selected by the user is used as external reference source.
+Monitoring Input: The monitoring input signal selected by the upper is used as external reference accuracy.

-Auto Search This setting automatically polls the digital in-

-puts for a valid digital signal.
+user is used as external reference source.
+Auto Search This setting automatically polls the digital inputs for a valid digital signal.
 As soon as a valid signal is found it is used as the reference sync signal.
 If this signal is no longer available the system polls the other inputs until it finds a valid signal, and the digital inputs are muted while this is being done.